 - Covenant Health in West Texas

 - Facey Medical Foundation in Los Angeles, CA.

-- Hoag Memorial Hospital Presbyterian in Orange County, CA.

 - Kadlec in Southeast Washington

 - Pacific Medical Centers in Seattle, WA.

 - Swedish Health Services in Seattle, WA.

 As a comprehensive health care organization, we are serving more people, advancing best practices and continuing our more than 100-year tradition of serving the poor and vulnerable.
 Delivering services across seven states, Providence is committed to touching millions of more lives and enhancing the health of the American West to transform care for the next generation and beyond.